eeliuqin/automate-etl-aws-lambda/README.md

 - **Transform**: cleaning and formatting data from the API’s JSON responses to Pandas Dataframes.
 - **Load**: writing the data into AWS RDS MySQL instance.

+## AWS Lambda

 Automate AWS Lambda function to run it every day to get updated data.

-## AWS Lambda Layers

-Found list of ARNs in [Layers for Python 3.9](https://github.com/keithrozario/Klayers/tree/master/deployments/python3.9)
+The Lambda function layers (Pandas, Numpy, Requests, SQLAlchemy, and PyMySQL) are from [Layers for Python 3.9](https://github.com/keithrozario/Klayers/tree/master/deployments/python3.9).